Erik Lamela: 2020–21 season

 Lamela was a starter in the Carabao Cup fourth round match against Chelsea.
 He equalized with his first goal of the season, then scored his penalty in the 5–4 penalty shootout win after a 1–1 draw.
 In January 2021, he was fined after breaking the COVID-19 regulations by attending a Christmas party, and was left off the team in a number of games.
 On 14 March, Lamela came off the bench and scored a rabona to help Spurs take the lead in the North London derby, but he was subsequently sent off for a second yellow card and Spurs fell to a 2–1 defeat.
 The goal was voted Goal of the Season by Match of the Day.
 The goal also later won the 2021 FIFA Puskás Award as the best goal of the year.

 Sevilla

 On 26 July 2021, Lamela left Tottenham, signing for Sevilla in a swap deal for Bryan Gil.
 He scored two goals on his La Liga debut in a 3–0 victory over Rayo Vallecano.
 He scored four goals and assisted twice in the first four months at the club, however, he suffered a shoulder injury while training in November 2021, and was out for four months.

 In May 2023, he scored a goal in extra time in the Europa League semi-final against Juventus to win 3–2 on aggregate, which sent Sevilla to the final.
 There, facing his former club Roma, Lamela scored Sevilla's second penalty in the penalty shoot-out following a 1–1 tie after extra time.
 Sevilla eventually won 4–1 on penalties, earning Lamela his first professional career title.
-On May 2024, Lamela left Sevilla following the expiration of his contract.
+In May 2024, Lamela left Sevilla following the expiration of his contract.